-We toured a warehouse that held 24,000 barrels, filled with various spirits manufactured by Buffalo Trace, including the Van Winkle Collection, Blanton’s Single Barrel, and Sazerac Rye.
+We toured a warehouse with 24,000 barrels filled with various spirits manufactured by Buffalo Trace, including the Van Winkle Collection, Blanton’s Single Barrel, and Sazerac Rye.
 We saw a live assembly line where bourbon bottles were being corked and sealed for eventual sale; people, not machines, did the work.

 At the end of the tour, Freddie taught us how to drink bourbon properly in the tasting room (you must take the tour to learn how).
-After trying a shot of the 125 proof White Dog Mash 1, which is unaged whiskey, and Buffalo Trace Bourbon Cream, we needed some lunch.
+We needed some lunch after trying a shot of the 125-proof White Dog Mash 1, which is unaged whiskey, and Buffalo Trace Bourbon Cream.

 We headed to downtown Frankfort, a picturesque southern city, its streets lined with Italianate brick buildings dating back to the 19th century.
 We decided on Serafini, located across from the Old State Capitol.
-The restaurant serves Italian and southern food.
-Serafini is proud to support local farmers and producers, apparent by the food’s quality and freshness.
+The restaurant serves Italian and Southern food.
+Serafini is proud to support local farmers and producers, as evidenced by the food’s quality and freshness.

 I tried The Hot Brown, a sandwich invented in the 1920s at the Brown Hotel in Louisville.
 Serafini served it open-faced on ciabatta piled high with roast turkey, pit ham, bacon, and tomato, smothered with a mornay sauce so delectable I licked the plate clean.
-Next, we had the fried green tomato appetizer, served with tomato jam, pimento cheese, and a balsamic reduction.
+Next, the fried green tomato appetizer was served with tomato jam, pimento cheese, and a balsamic reduction.
 We also ordered the smoked ham and cheese sandwich.
 Everything was flavorful.

 After lunch, we split up.
 My group of four took the Maker’s Mark tour to find The Private Select.
 The other group went to Four Roses to take their tour and purchase the Single Barrel Cask Strength.

-The Maker’s Mark walking tour covered distilling from the start of the process where the mash, a combination of corn, rye, and other grains are fermented, to the final bottling and labeling room, where each bottle receives its distinctive red wax seal.
-Tours include a visit to the barrel storage room, “The Cave,” built into the side of a mountain, which keeps the aging bourbon at a perfect 55 degrees.
-At the end of the tour was the tasting, which gave us a chance to sip the Private select and Maker’s White, another Kentucky exclusive.
+The Maker’s Mark walking tour covered distilling from the start of the process, where the mash, a combination of corn, rye, and other grains, is fermented, to the final bottling and labeling room, where each bottle receives its distinctive red wax seal.
+Tours include visiting the barrel storage room, “The Cave,” built into the side of a mountain, which keeps the aging bourbon at a perfect 55 degrees.
+At the end of the tour was the tasting, which allowed us to sip the Private Select and Maker’s White, another Kentucky exclusive.

 Afterward, we headed to downtown Lexington for dinner at the Merrick Inn, a former manor house on a horse farm built before the Civil War.
 It is now an upscale restaurant serving traditional Kentucky food and an extensive selection of rare and vintage bourbons.